bennettpeter/leanfront/README.md

 Bookmarks must be set explicitly using the bookmark OSD option of playback menu.
 They can be removed from the video details page menu.

 Last Play Position is always set upon stopping playback and the default on starting playback is to start at Last Play Position.
-It can be cleared from the Video deatils page menu.
+It can be cleared from the Video details page menu.

 If local bookmarks are not selected: